 Roofing Permits, Licenses, and Qualifications in IN

-Roofers are considered structural contractors in Indianapolis.
+Residential/commercial roofers are considered structural contractors in Indianapolis.
 Additionally, these structural contractors, especially the ones we employ and send out to our trusted clientele, must be licensed, bonded, and insured.
 Licensing is acquired after a roofing contractor has proven a certain level of skill and is legally allowed to work as a roofer.
 Insurance and bonding ensures that everyone within the roofing contract, from client to service provider, is protected in the event of an accident or damage to your home.
 While no one plans for these things to occur and we take preventive measures so they do not, things unfortunately sometimes go wrong.

-In concert with these requirements, Jackson Contracting provides the community with roofing contractors who have extensive experience in our field.
+In concert with these requirements, Jackson Contracting provides the community with Indianapolis roofing contractors who have extensive experience in our field.
 We value customer reviews and encourage prospective clients to speak with former customers about the work we have done for them in the past.
 You see, our goals are to provide quality work that you can trust and that can be vouched for.

 Repairs and Replacements